lowrycode/table-tennis-league/README.md

 ### Filtering Results

-The filtering functionality is similar to the Fixtures page.
+The filtering functionality is similar to the [League Fixtures](#league-fixtures-page) page.

 ### Additional Result Information

-Just like on the Fixtures page, clicking on a team name redirects to the Team Summary page.
+Just like on the Fixtures page, clicking on a team name redirects to the [Team Summary](#team-summary-page) page.

 Although the date of the fixture is still displayed, the time of the fixture has been replaced by the fixture result and the Venue button has been replaced by a Scores link.
 Clicking the scores link navigates to the [Result Breakdown](#result-breakdown-page) page.